APonder-Dev/Minecraft-Datapacks/README.md

 - Issues & suggestions → [GitHub Issues](../../issues).
 - PRs welcome.
-- Star ⭐ this repo if you find the datapacks useful!
+- Star ⭐ this repo if you find the datapacks useful or use any of them!

 ---